QiuMike/Jool/systemd/README.md

 	cp *.sh /usr/local/bin

-By default (ie. unless you customize the `.service` files), the services will fail to start until you configure them. (`man systemd.service` should serve as a comprehensive source of information on how to customize these files.)
+By default (ie. unless you customize the `.service` files), the services will fail to start until you configure them.

 ## Configuring the services